gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 #### This image shows that:
 > Environment Mode

-This is the period and amount of request received on the endpoint.
-The endpoint that populate the table that Spring Batch will read.
-   1. TEST, TestAmountEnvironment.class, sends 60 requests each 10 seconds.
-   2. PROD, ProdAmountEnvironment.class, the amount and period are random, but if it gets the maximum amount, that are 3, and the minimal period between requests, that is 0.5 second, will be the same amount per minute as TEST.
+The simulation request is in TEST mode.

 > Job Reader Mode

-This is **the key of the problem**.
-Changes here will define what type of _ItemReaderMode_ will be used on _ProcessorItemReader_.
-   1. RETURN_NULL When an ItemReader does NOT found a process in the _processor_ table will return NULL.
+The ItemReader when does not have anything to process return NULL.
-   2. NEVER_NULL Does NOT matter if ItemReader found a process or not, it will *never* return NULL, but an Optional empty.
-   3. COUNTER_TO_NULL A static _AtomicInteger_ will count the amount of returns and, when get the limit, all threads will return NULL on the ItemReader.

 ###### Impact each of _ItemReaderMode_ has on the Job
 Keeping this in mind: to a Job finish is necessary that all threads running return NULL on ItemReader
-   1. RETURN_NULL When a Reader returns NULL Spring Batch will not replace that thread.
+   1. RETURN_NULL When a ItemReader returns NULL Spring Batch will not replace that thread.
 Basically this means that if the maximum amount of thread starts with 10, now is 9.
-   2. NEVER_NULL If Reader never returns NULL the Job will never end.
+   2. NEVER_NULL If ItemReader never returns NULL the Job will never end.
 Spring Batch will create a new Thread to replace the finished thread forever.
-   3. COUNTER_TO_NULL Spring Batch will create a new thread to replace the finished until the reader returns NULL.
+   3. COUNTER_TO_NULL Spring Batch will create a new thread to replace the finished until the ItemReader returns NULL.

 Here we are back to the [The Main Concern](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor#the-main-concern):
 _When the ItemReader has exhausted the items it can provide, it indicates this by returning null._

-As we can see in TEST environment we have 60 request each 10 seconds, the batch process the ten and start to return null.
+As we can see in TEST environment we have 60 request each 10 seconds, the batch process the 60 and start to return null.
 Giving time to the Job finish.
 The problem was in PROD environment.
 The microservice clients does not know about send each 10 seconds, they send any time they want.
-Imagine that the clients stop fo while to send Jobs, enough time to 9 ItemReader return null, and start to send a lot again.
+Imagine that the clients stop a while sending Jobs, enough time to 9 ItemReader return null, and start to send a lot of requests again.
-Because of that if the Job started with the limit of 10 threads, now is limited to 5.
+Because of that if the Job started with the limit of 10 threads, now is limited to 1.
 Spring Batch will not replace that 9 threads finished and the Job has 90% less processing power.
 Because of that whe have the Thread Stuck Job:
 ![PROD](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor/blob/main/src/main/resources/docs/thread_stuck.png)

 The impact is easily seeing in this image:
    1. Time Processing is 66 seconds and will increase forever.
    2. The amount of threads is one.
 Is not enough to deal with all request waiting.
 It is getting in more than getting out.
-   3. The current started Job, Id 13, will run forever because the left thread will never return null and the Spring Batch will replace te last finished thread always until ItemReader return NULL.
+   3. The current started Job, Id 13, will run forever because the left thread will never return null and the Spring Batch will replace te last finished thread always until the last ItemReader return NULL.
-   4. The red amount, waiting, on the chart is a lot.
+   4. The red amount, waiting status, on the chart is a lot.

 ##### The Roll Back
 When I got this problem on production, some hours after deploy, I did not realize this situation that I wrote here.
-I tried to run 3 pods at same time and that could NOT deal with scenario that we had in production.
+I tried to run 3 pods at same time and that could NOT deal with this problematic scenario.
-Roll back to stop to use the new microservice was made.
+A roll back to stop working with the new microservice was made.
 And I started to dig into the microservice trying to understand what was happening.
 After one week I could realize this scenario.

 ##### Two Solution